A Comic-Con without Marvel, HBO gives others a chance to pop

 This year Warner Bros. is coming armed with stars and footage from "Aquaman," ''Shazam!," ''Fantastic Beasts: The Crimes of Grindelwald" and "The LEGO Movie 2"; Sony is hyping its Spider-Man spinoff "Venom"; and Universal Pictures will be teasing "Halloween" and M. Night Shyamalan's "Glass."
 On the television side, fans will get a glimpse of new "Doctor Who" star Jodie Whittaker and have a chance to check out "Star Trek: Discovery" and "Riverdale."
 And streaming services like Netflix and Hulu will be back with properties like Marvel's "Iron Fist" and the new J.J.
 Abrams-produced "Castle Rock," based on Stephen King stories.

-But a few of the major players are conspicuously absent from Hall H, the 6,500-seat room in the San Diego Convention Center that boasts the highest-profile presentations and often attracts an enthusiastic fan base willing to camp out overnight in line to secure a coveted seat.
+But a few of the major players are conspicuously absent from Hall H, the 6,500-seat room in the San Diego Convention Center that boasts the highest-profile presentations and attracts an enthusiastic fan base willing to camp out overnight in line to secure a coveted seat — as of mid-day Wednesday there were at least 300 people already in line for panels that don't begin until Thursday morning.
 Those skipping this year include Marvel Studios, HBO ("Game of Thrones") and Star Wars.

 "It's a huge deal when major properties like Marvel, Star Wars or HBO don't show up," says Germain Lussier, an entertainment reporter for io9/Gizmodo who has been attending the convention for 15 years.
 "For the past decade, Marvel Studios panels have consistently been the No. 1 most anticipated thing for movie fans at Comic-Con.
 Their panels never failed to disappoint with exclusive footage, huge news and big surprises."